 2 Tbs chopped candied ginger

 1. With a sharp knife, slice each kumquat into 4-5 slices.
-Carefully remove the pits and set the middle slices aside.
+Carefully remove the pits and set aside the center slices.
 Roughly chop the end slices and set aside.

 2. Peel and core the pears and cut into small cubes.
 Place in a bowl and add the lemon juice.